edgexfoundry/edgex-docs/docs_src/design/adr/devops/0007-Release-Automation.md

 ### Release Artifact Definition

-For the scope of Geneva release artifact types are defined as:
+For the scope of Hanoi release artifact types are defined as:

 - GitHub tags in the repositories.
 - Docker images in our Nexus repository and Docker hub.
-- Snaps in the Snapcraft store.
+- *Snaps in the Snapcraft store.

 This list is likely to expand in future releases.

+*The building and publishing of snaps was removed from community scope in September 2020 and is managed outside the community by Canonical.

 ### General Requirements